 I have experience working with clients who have anxiety, depression, trauma, PTSD and OCD as well as those with life problems due to bereavement, divorce, job stress, parenting, difficult relationships, isolation and low self-esteem.
 The pandemic has also impacted so many aspects of our lives; I can help you to work through anxiety and worry around this.

 - short-term and long-term therapy

-- online video sessions (on Zoom/Skype/Whatsapp) or phone sessions
+- online video sessions (on Zoom/Whatsapp) or phone sessions

 - face to face sessions in Oxford.

 The first step is to message me via the link below to set up your first online or phone session, which is free.
-I will email you a link to click on.
+I will email you back with a zoom link or phone number.
 We will have our first session and if you are happy to continue, we will then set up a regular session time either weekly or fortnightly.

 Training, qualifications & experience